pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ### Associativity

-Along the same train of thought as precedence, sometimes a statement or expression will contain two or more operators on the same level precedence.
+Sometimes a statement or expression will contain two or more operators on the same level precedence.
 For example, if //, /, and % were all used in the same statement, which one would execute first?<br>

 This would be a scenario where *associativity* would come into play.